rsheldiii/rp2040-business-card/README.md

 ![a 3d rendering of the PCB](images/the_pcb.png)

 So now we've got the entire schematic laid out, and all we have to do is turn that into a PCB!
-In kicad this happens in a two-step process, first, you agonizingly collect all the footprints for your selected components, scrutinizing and painstakingly fixing any mistakes made by the conversion program that spit them out, and then you lay them all out in PCBNew and connect everything up!
+In Kicad this happens in a two-step process: first, you agonizingly collect all the footprints for your selected components, scrutinizing and painstakingly fixing any mistakes made by the conversion program that spit them out, and then you lay them all out in PCBNew and connect everything up!
 When I say agonizingly, I do mean _agonizingly_; I have not figured out a good way to do this.
 There are dozens of sites that claim to be a one-stop shop for all your eda footprint needs, but every one I've tried suffers from some sort of problem.
 Whether it's something mundane like terrible inventory, to something more systemic like whatever the heck Mouser's got going on, they all have their faults.
 For now I've settled on UltraLibrarian, which has a good set of footprints, and sometimes even 3d models, but the pins don't always make sense.

 Once you have all your footprints downloaded, imported, and associated, you can start designing your PCB: